An Official Intermediary of the Federal and Provincial Government

 Ontario Co-operative Incorporation

-Tax Benefits: Non-profit organizations in Canada are exempt from taxes automatically, if the groups qualify under the definition of an NPO in the Income Tax Act.
-These groups pay no federal, state, and local taxes, that means more of your funds can go directly to your cause instead of going to the taxman.
+Tax Benefits: Non-profit organizations in Canada are automatically exempt from taxes automatically, if the groups qualify under the definition of an NPO in the Income Tax Act.
+These groups pay no federal, state, or local taxes, which means more of your funds can go directly to your cause instead of going to the taxman.
 Just make sure you fit the rules under the Income Tax Act.

-Increased Credibility and Legitimacy: Being incorporated gives your group a serious credibility boost.
+Increased Credibility and Legitimacy: Being incorporated as an Ontario non-profit gives your group a serious credibility boost.
 People, grant providers, and the public are more likely to trust and support an official organization with paperwork and bylaws in place.

 Perpetual Existence: Unlike unincorporated associations, a corporation continues to exist even if founders or board members leave, providing organizational stability and continuity.